Booyanach/cookie-wrapper/README.md

 ```

 ## Changelog:
+ * 0.0.9:

+    Correction to the key parser
  * 0.0.8:

-  * minimal fix to setKey
+    minimal fix to setKey
  * 0.0.7:

-  * Now handles JS objects.
+    Now handles JS objects.

-  * Better expiration handling in setKey
+    Better expiration handling in setKey
  * 0.0.6:

-  * Added the ability to set cookies which expire
+    Added the ability to set cookies which expire

-  * Fixed an issue when handling json objects in the cookies
+    Fixed an issue when handling json objects in the cookies
  * 0.0.2:

-  * Added the ability to list available keys
+    Added the ability to list available keys

 ## List of TODOs:
  *  A Cookie interface